 Tenant Security: The rules for renewal and termination tend to favor landlords.
 If the tenant owes rent, the landlord can seize his properties.
 And even if eviction proceedings are long, the tenant is required to pay the rent for the duration of the proceeding.

-From 2003 to 2008, the country managed to register robust economic growth of an average of 5.2% per year.
-The economy slowed sharply in 2009, with a real GDP growth rate of 1.7% before returning to healthy growth of 4% in 2010 and 6.6% in 2011.
-In 2012, real GDP growth stood at 4%.
+From 2003 to 2008, the country had robust economic growth averaging 5.2% per year.
+The economy slowed sharply in 2009 (1.7% growth), but growth returned to 4% in 2010, and 6.6% in 2011.

 Unemployment, after reaching a historical low of 8.9% in March, rose again to 9.5% in April 2015.